2023 Best Business Bachelor's Degree Schools in Iowa

 Mount Mercy does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $36,540.
 This amount may be reduced if you receive financial aid.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $29,114 in student loans.

-Depending on your major, you may be able to take online classes at Mount Mercy.
+Mount Mercy does have options available for those who want to take online classes.
+You will need to check with the school to see if they are available for your specific major.
 During the 2019-2020 year, about 27% of the undergraduates at the school took at least one online course.

 Graceland University - Lamoni did quite well in this year’s ranking of the best places for business students to get a bachelor’s degree.
 It came in at #23 on the list.

-If you are interested in distance education, be sure to check with the school since Graceland Lamoni does offer online classes for certain majors.
+Online courses are available at Graceland Lamoni, but you will need to check with the school to see if they are available for your field of interest.
 Of all the undergraduates enrolled at the school during the 2019-2020 academic year, around 14% took at least some of their classes online.

 Notes and References